dclough0212/GoEngineerStarWars/README.md

 A Star Wars API Coding Exercise

 Setup:
-  Database:  A user will need to be created on the server that is a member of the sysadmin server role.
+  Database:  A user will need to be created on the SQL server that is a member of the sysadmin server role.
 Specify this user in the connection string in the appsettings.config file

   The database should be created automatically through EF code first.